-Importantly, keep a sharp lookout for anything that will benefit third parties, such as excessive fees being paid out to advisors, as occurs in some floats.
+It is also important to keep a sharp lookout for anything that will benefit third parties, such as excessive fees being paid out to advisors, as occurs in some floats.
 Overall, companies putting funds towards growth initiatives are more likely to have a greater long-term outlook and provide a more stable investment.

-Investment guru Warren Buffett attributes his success partly to remaining within his “circle of competence”.
-If he can’t work out what a company is doing, he believes it is highly likely that lots of other people have the same difficulty – therefore he stays away.
+Investment guru Warren Buffett attributes his success partly to remaining within his ‘circle of competence’.
+If he can’t work out what a company is doing, he believes it is highly likely that lots of other people have the same difficulty; therefore, he stays away.
 And he’s right.